How to Generate Lease Agreement PDFs from Airtable Data

 • Generate lease PDFs from Airtable using TypeFlow with Google Docs templates or Template Builder

-• Map tenant and property fields like name, address, rent amount, and lease dates to template variables
+• Map tenant and property fields (name, address, rent, dates) to template variables

-• Add conditional sections for pet policies, parking, or utility agreements that appear only when needed
+• Add conditional sections for pet policies, parking, or other addendums

-• Automate lease creation when a tenant record is created or status changes to "Ready for Lease"
+• Automate lease creation when a record is created or a status changes to "Ready for Lease"

 Who Should Use This Guide